 The pelvic floor consists of a 'sling' of muscles running from the front at the pubic bone, between the legs, to the bottom of the backbone.
-These muscles help support the pelvic organs, such as the bladder, bowel and the uterus (womb).
+These muscles help support the pelvic organs, such as the bladder and bowel.

 Reproduced by kind permission of Caroline Allen